Analysis and energy simulation for rail vehicles - pySimRail simulation framework

 Research Portfolio

-• Passenger compartment model with a focus on heating, ventilation, and air conditioning (HVAC),
+• Passenger compartment model with a focus on heating, ventilation and air conditioning,

-• Energy management system for intelligent power distribution and efficient, component-preserving operation (e.g., of batteries and fuel cells),
+• Energy management system for intelligent power distribution and efficient, component-friendly operation management (e.g. battery and fuel cell),

-Our approach supports stakeholders both in the concept phase—by aiding the development of cost-effective vehicle and infrastructure concepts—and during ongoing operations, through a comprehensive service for capturing, analyzing, and optimizing real-world operational data from alternative propulsion systems.
+Our approach provides support both in the concept phase during the development of economically feasible vehicle and infrastructure concepts and during ongoing operation through a comprehensive service for recording, analyzing and optimizing real operating data of alternative drive systems.

 Publications